Barkir/WhatTheLang2/README.md

 # IM BACK B%%CHES

 # Binary Translator
-- Now let's turn our language into real binary translator
+- Now let's do some real stuff (elff)

 Let's see what we have now.